 - Actual Time Worked + Allocations until Today – the sum of Actual Time Worked and planned allocations from the last booking date until today

 - Estimate at Completion (EAC) - the sum of Actual Time Worked, Allocations until Today and the Remaining Allocations from Today

 - Deviation of EAC from Planned Allocations Total - the difference between the Estimate at Completion and the Planned Allocations Total, with a positive number indicating that the EAC is higher than the Planned Allocations Total

 In the Plan vs. Actual tab, Meisterplan displays the planned allocations and the actual time worked with the deviation between them.
 This allows you to quickly determine if a project is off track and how far off track it has become.
 Knowing the difference between planned and actual work can help you make more accurate plans in the future based on real data.

 - Deviation of Actual Time Worked from Plan - the difference between Actual Time Worked and Planned Allocations, with a positive number indicating that the Actual Time Worked is higher than the Planned Allocations

 Questions?
 We’re Here to Help!

 Actuals – Time Worked is an incredibly powerful way to start using real data to keep your projects on track.
-If you’re ready to start using actuals in Meisterplan, check out our Help Center to learn how to get started or contact us today.
+If you’re ready to start using actuals for Project Portfolio Management in Meisterplan, check out our Help Center to learn how to get started.
 If you’re new to Meisterplan and you want to see actuals in action, schedule a customized one-on-one demo with one of our experts.